microconfig/microconfig-idea-plugin/README.md

 Import as gradle project<br>
 `run gradlew :intellij:runIde`

-### Beta Installation
+### Installation
+Install plugin by name `Microconfig.io` from Idea.

-Download plugin zip file from `Beta channel` at https://plugins.jetbrains.com/plugin/12064-microconfig-io.
+Or download plugin zip file from at https://plugins.jetbrains.com/plugin/12064-microconfig-io.
 Download the plugin zip file and import it via <br> `Preferences -> Plugins -> Install plugin from disk...`

 ### Plugin usage